florianhartig/DHARMa/README.md

 Contributions to DHARMa are very welcome!
 There are several ways in which you can contribute:

 * A simple but nevertheless important way to contribute is to suggest problems / new features in DHARMa, and post them in our [issue tracker](https://github.com/florianhartig/DHARMa/issues).
 A good issue should at least have a clear reproducible example.
 If possible, it could also already contain an analysis of the problem, and / or ideas for a fix.
-Likewise, feel free to comment on issues existing issues, e.g. by adding examples or suggesting sollutions.
+Likewise, feel free to comment on issues existing issues, e.g. by adding examples or suggesting solutions.

 * If you want to propose a solution an existing problem, for simple things (typos, etc.), the easiest would be to just create a PR that I can directly merge.
 For more complicated changes, however, I would suggest that it is more effective to first discuss the approach at the thread of the issue.